MicrochipTech/PIC32MZW1_Matter_Project/README.md

   #### Step 2:

+  Connect your samrtphone to the target AP that the Matter deice need to be connected to.

+  #### Step 3:

-  Follow the [link](https://developers.home.google.com/samples/matter-app) to commission the matter devices.
+  Follow the [link](https://developers.home.google.com/samples/matter-app) to commission the matter devices over BLE.
   Pair the Matter device (WFI32-IoT board) by following this [guide](https://developers.home.google.com/matter/integration/pair)
   The QR code string is printed in the serial console when it boots up.
 For example: